daschia/tmp/tmp.md

 .

-## Popup-watch in nice words via browser and cron
+## Web : Script : Popup-watch in nice words via browser and cron

 The website https://7070.org says s.th. like: "Es ist fünf vor zwölf - every 300 sec.
 What if it pops up and fills the screen regularly to show you that knocking-off time is comin soon?